I Used to Be Darker

 I Used to Be Darker is a 2013 independent drama film set and shot in Maryland, the third feature film directed by Matthew Porterfield.

 Plot

-Fleeing from Northern Ireland after realizing she was pregnant, 19-year-old Taryn finds refuge with her aunt Kim in Baltimore.
+Fleeing from Northern Ireland after realizing she is pregnant, 19-year-old Taryn finds refuge with her aunt Kim in Baltimore.
 She is parting ways with her partner, Bill, under the reproachful gaze of their daughter Abby.